U.S. Supplement/Issue 115/Text

 The speed and flexibility of the electronic computer being used by the Faith is beginning to show results in improved communications.
 This is after months of effort and even some moments of anguish when seemingly insurmountable obstacles have arisen.
 But each one has been removed by the patient work of individual Bahá’ís assisted by many prayers.

-This is the third Bmivi News to be mailed under the new method.
+This is the third BAHÁ’Í NEWS to be mailed under the new method.
 The second showed an improvement over the first as a better schedule was developed.
 With each set of mailing labels arranged in Zip code order for the Post Office, the National Bahá’í Center also received an alphabetical listing of Bahá’ís.
 The availability of several copies of this listing tends to speed up handling of correspondence and other office details.

-At the end of July each of the 58 state goals committees received a computer-generated mailing list of all Bahá’ís — adults and youth — within their area.
+At the end of July each of the 58 state goals committees received a computer-generated mailing list of all Bahá’ís adults and youth within their area.
 Monthly revisions will be made so that state bulletins and other communications can be more accurately addressed.
 Such frequent listings have become practical because the high-speed printer linked to the computer can produce in approximately one hour a list that previously required three or four days of manual effort.

-birth date of youth it will transfer to adult status any becoming 21 by November 5, 1967.
+In October the state or district list of adult believers will be mailed with the Convention Call and ballots to all Bahá’ís of voting age.
+Since the computer has the birth date of youth it will transfer to adult status any becoming 21 by November 5, 1967.
 All remaining youth will receive the Convention Call and a letter encouraging their participation.
-Although these will be sent by first class mail to permit their forwarding, Bahá’í NEWS cannot be sent on this basis; therefore all are reminded of the importance of reporting changes in address promptly and in advance when possible with an indication of the date of change.
+Although these will be sent by first class mail to permit their forwarding, BAHÁ’Í NEWS cannot be sent on this basis; therefore all are reminded of the importance of reporting changes in address promptly and in advance when possible with an indication of the date of change.

 Thanks to the prompt response of a majority of believers to the questionnaire sent early in July, all errors noted in the address labels are being corrected.
 The other information requested, vital to a full utilization of our Bahá’í resources, is being added to the growing record.
 This includes information on local spiritual assembly secretaries and treasurers, state goals committee secretaries, group correspondents, public information representatives, and circuit teachers.
 Those who have not completed and returned their questionnaires are requested to do so promptly.

 Some Bahá’ís have questioned the brevity of the address labels, limited to the last name and first initial.
-This was necessitated by the size of the mailing equipment available to the printer of Bahá’í News.
+This was necessitated by the size of the mailing equipment available to the printer of BAHÁ’Í NEWS.
 The computer record includes the full first name, middle initial and last name of each believer, and these will appear on all lists including the State Convention voting list.

-[Page 6]"Face Lifting" in Foundation Area
+"Face Lifting" in Foundation Area[edit]

-The “Fireside” and “Reading” rooms are completed and furnishings will next be installed.
-In the Fireside -Room small special interest tours will hear of the Faith, or instant firesides will be held for those visitors wanting to know more about the Faith.
+The "Fireside" and "Reading" rooms are completed and furnishings will next be installed.
+In the Fireside Room small special interest tours will hear of the Faith, or instant firesides will be held for those visitors wanting to know more about the Faith.
 A relaxed and quiet place will be available in the Reading Room for the visitors wishing to have the opportunity to first read or perhaps scan any of the books or pamphlets before purchasing.

 The long book counter has been removed and in its place are four beautiful modern book display racks.
 A much smaller book sales counter will soon be installed for the convenience of the visitors wishing to purchase the items available to the public.